-An article covering architects of the Upper West Side cannot be complete without Clarence True.
-Clarence True was one of the principal architects that helped define what makes the Upper West Side one of Manhattan’s most sought after neighborhoods.
-Clarence was known for his picturesque style and preference for ground-floor entrances.
-He specialized in taking classic row houses and redesigning their interior to make them more spacious.
+Clarence True was one of the principal architects to help define the Upper West Side as one of Manhattan’s most sought after neighborhoods.
+Known for his picturesque style and preference for ground-floor entrances, he specialized in taking classic row houses and redesigning their interiors to make them more spacious.

-Row houses of the time used to employ a narrow style and True managed to reinvent the concept by giving them a comfortable shape that didn’t feel as constraining.
+Row houses of the time were narrow, and True managed to reinvent the concept by giving them a comfortable shape that didn’t feel as constraining.
 He was also an avid developer and worked on the development of Riverside Drive.
-Clarence has left a large legacy that can be seen throughout many streets of the neighborhood.
-It’s easy to see elements of Elizabethan style in many of the elegant townhouses he designed and his ideas were truly revolutionary.
+Clarence True has left a large legacy that can be seen throughout many streets of the neighborhood.
+It’s easy to see elements of Elizabethan style in many of the elegant townhouses he designed, and his ideas were truly revolutionary.

 1847 – 1918

-Out of this list of architects of the Upper West Side, Henry Hardenbergh was behind perhaps the most famous buildings, including The iconic Dakota, the Plaza Hotel, and the original Waldorf-Astoria.
-The Dakota is an architectural masterpiece that was considered to be the epitome of luxury when it first was inaugurated.
+Henry Hardenbergh was behind some of the most famous buildings in NYC, including the iconic Dakota, the Plaza Hotel, and the original Waldorf-Astoria.
+The Dakota is an architectural masterpiece that was considered the epitome of luxury when it was first built (as it is today).
 Hardenbergh combined Victorian and Gothic details with a North German Renaissance style to create structures that were innovative and stood out against other more conventional buildings of the time.

 The fact that The Dakota is a designated landmark and remains one of the most prestigious buildings in Manhattan speaks to his immense talent and originality.
-It’s difficult to imagine a time when the Upper West Side was a mostly empty stretch of land far away from the happening action of Midtown.
-The neighborhood’s transformation is in part credited to Hardenbergh and hundreds of his buildings have stood the test of time thanks to his “built for long-term use, not short-term profit” mentality.
+It’s difficult to imagine a time when the Upper West Side was a mostly empty stretch of land.
+The neighborhood’s transformation is in part credited to Hardenbergh, and his buildings have stood the test of time thanks to his “built for long-term use, not short-term profit” mentality.

 1871 – 1948

-Emery Roth was the architect who designed the city’s most exquisite and luxurious residences.
-He’s renowned for incorporating Art Nouveau and Art Deco styles into the Upper West Side and designing many iconic New York City hotels.
-Roth enjoyed a long and successful career that took him on a expansive tour covering some of today’s most coveted streets such as Central Park West.
+Emery Roth was renowned for incorporating Art Nouveau and Art Deco styles on the Upper West Side, and for designing many iconic New York City hotels.
+Roth enjoyed a long and successful career that took him on an expansive tour covering some of today’s most coveted streets such as Central Park West.

-He was a daring visionary who converted classic designs into modern high-rises that can be observed from afar as spectacular works of art.
-Some of his best creations are fashionable prewar buildings like the Beresford on 81st and Central Park West, the San Remo, and the Oliver Cromwell.
-Emery Roth was ahead of its time and singlehandedly placed the Upper West Side on the map by creating a dramatic skyline with his impressive collection of emblematic buildings.
+Roth was a daring visionary who converted classic designs into modern high-rises which can be observed from afar as spectacular works of art.
+Some of his best creations are fashionable prewar buildings like the Beresford, the San Remo, and the Oliver Cromwell.
+Emery Roth was ahead of his time and helped place the Upper West Side on the map by creating a dramatic skyline with his impressive collection of emblematic buildings.